Female Forward: How to Build Organizations and Careers that Advance Women in the Event Industry

 About the Webinar:

 Even in a predominantly female industry, women in events suffer from, among other challenges, a gender pay gap, lack of representation in the C-Suite, and dwindling end-of-career employment prospects.
-This webinar will focus on specific actions that women and men in leadership positions can take to create more opportunities for female employees.
-It will offer advice to women working in the events industry on how to thrive during every phase of their careers.
+This webinar will focus on specific actions that women and men in leadership positions can take to create more opportunities for female employees and will offer advice to women working in the events industry on how to thrive during every phase of their careers.

-Please Register HERE
+Please Listen HERE

 Participants will learn:

 - Challenges that women working in the event industry face